If you’re involved in a traffic collision in southern California, you’ll probably be filing an insurance claim and working with a claims adjuster.

 A claims adjuster’s predominant concern is justifying the settlement amount to the company.

 When you provide all of the necessary facts and documentation regarding the accident and your vehicle’s damages, the negotiations go more smoothly, and you’ll be more likely in the end to get the settlement you need and deserve.
+The laws in Louisiana are different, so it is best to speak with a personal injury lawyer In Louisiana.

 WHAT IS INSURANCE BAD FAITH?